smallwat3r/rpi-gardener/README.md

 The historical data (older than 3 days) gets automatically deleted, in order to keep the database size healthy.

+## Pico API

+The Pico sends moisture readings via HTTP POST to the RPi:

+    POST /pico
+    Content-Type: application/json

+    {
+      "plant-1": 45.2,
+      "plant-2": 67.8,
+      "plant-3": 52.1
+    }

+Validation rules:
+- `plant_id` (keys): alphanumeric, hyphens, and underscores only (max 64 chars)
+- `moisture` (values): number between 0-100 (percentage)

+## Security

+This project is designed for local home networks only:
+- No authentication on the dashboard or API
+- No HTTPS/TLS encryption
+- WebSocket connections are unauthenticated

+If exposing beyond your local network, consider adding:
+- Reverse proxy with authentication (e.g., nginx basic auth)
+- HTTPS via Let's Encrypt
+- Firewall rules

+## Troubleshooting

+**Pico stops sending data**: The Pico can lose sync.
+A cron job restarts it every 3 hours (see Production section above).

+**Database grows too large**: Data older than 3 days is auto-deleted during polling cycles.

+**Email notifications not working**: Ensure `GMAIL_PASSWORD` uses an App Password (not your account password).
+Check logs for SMTP errors.

 ## Wiring